ngpfontaine/gfv/README.md

     **Example**: First Name field will have `form-req first-req` in the **Custom CSS Class** option.

-4. Save form and add it to either a Wordpress page via **shortcode** or a php file, and include the two divs in the page.php.
+4. Save, and add form to page

 ### Note
 - You may need to edit the css of the cover button `#form-button-cover` to fit over the gravity forms button, and style as you please to fit with your site design.